Free Printable Cleaning Planner

 - Declutter for 10 minutes

-- Do dishes, load & start dishwasher
+- Do dishes; load & start the dishwasher

 - Clean kitchen (wipe down counters, spot clean floor, organize food)